Ludicro/GlyphForge/README.md

 ```

 ## Current Development
-Currently the project is pretty much finished - I justh have to solve the duplicate spell problem
+Currently the project is pretty much finished - I just have to solve the duplicate spell problem

 I'll continue to make minor improvements/add features upon request but otherwise I'm calling it a success.